 Research Adviser.
 Specialises in employee relations and engagement.
 Also has interests in corporate social responsibility, equality and diversity, leadership and organisational development

-Coaching, public policy, apprenticeship, learning and skills councils, skills shortages
+Head of CIPD Scotland.
+John's specialisms include coaching, public policy, apprenticeship, learning and skills councils, skills shortages

 Research adviser.
 Specialises in HR capability, people management in SMEs, absence management